Geometric hyperplanes of the Lie geometry $A_{n,\{1,n\}}(\mathbb{F})$: Preliminaries

 \begin{prop} For every line-spread $\mathfrak{S}$ of $\PG(V)$ of standard type there exists an invertible linear mapping $f:V\rightarrow V$ such that: \begin{itemize} \item[$(1)$] $\mathfrak{S} = \{\langle [\bv], [f(\bv)]\rangle\}_{\bv\in V\setminus\{0\}}$. \item[$(2)$] $f$ admits no eigenvalue in $\FF$. \item[$(3)$] $f^2(\bv) \in \langle \bv, f(\bv)\rangle$ for every $\bv\in V$. \end{itemize} \end{prop} {\bf Proof.} In view of Proposition \ref{smart 00}, given $\omega\in\ovF\setminus\FF$, an invertible linear mapping $g:V\rightarrow V$ exists such that $[g]$ maps $\mathfrak{S}$ onto $\mathfrak{S}_\omega$.
 With $f_\omega$ as in Lemma \ref{smart 010}, the linear mapping $f := g^{-1}f_\omega g$ has the required properties. $\Box$

 \begin{note} \em The mappings satisfying properties (1), (2) and (3) of Proposition \ref{smart 01} are those which represent collineations of $\PG(V)$ which stabilize $\mathfrak{S}$ line-wise and act fixed-point-freely on $\PG(V)$.
-For a given spread $\mathfrak{S}$ many different collineations exist with these properties. \end{note}
+For a given spread $\mathfrak{S}$ different collineations exist with these properties.
+Explicitly, if two linear mappngs $f$ and $f'$ of $V$ define line-spreads of $\PG(V)$, they define the same spread if and only if $f-f' \in \langle \mathrm{id}_V\rangle$. \end{note}

-Conversely, let $\varphi$ be a linear collineation of $\PG(V)$ and suppose that $\phi$ acts fixed-point freely on $\PG(V)$.
+Conversely, let $\varphi$ be a linear collineation of $\PG(V)$ and suppose that $\varphi$ acts fixed-point freely on $\PG(V)$.
 Equivalently, the linear mappings which represent $\varphi$ admit no eigenvalue in $\FF$.
 Therefore $\ell_{p,\varphi} := \langle p, \varphi(p)\rangle$ is a line of $\PG(V)$, for every point $p\in \PG(V)$.
 Put